 Start with an understanding of the big picture by asking and answering questions like:

 - What cash does the business need?

-- What cash do I need personally?
+- How much cash do I need personally?

 - What cash resources are available in the company?

 - What resources are available from government and bank schemes?

 - Are there any expenses can be deferred?
 And for how long?

 - What are other options?

 Resource: A trusted advisor or friend - when making tough and painful decisions it’s easier to have someone else to bounce ideas off.

 Action: On a spreadsheet ( Get your Google Docs example here) detail the weekly unavoidable expenses for the business for the next 4 to 5 weeks.
 If necessary also do a personal cash flow analysis.